 To efficiently match up the inputs of one element to the outputs of another we must perform functional analysis of each element.
 This is true in our above example with the mulberry tree.
 By knowing that it drops its ripe fruit, we can design this element into our design to help supply the need from our chickens.
 Its only through research and observation of natural systems and ecologies that we obtain the needed context for matching elements.
 With that we catalogue each element of the PC farm by creating the following design tool:

-In the functional analysis, one must examine the inputs, the outputs, and finally the intrinsic characteristics of the element itself.
 This helps to flush out the function of element and initiates the process of matching inputs and outputs together of your varying elements.
 Remember though that not all ponds are created equal nor the chicken that maybe on its banks.
 Thus intrinsic characteristic deals with its breed quite often or of other inherent qualities.
 For example with the pond, it could be a eutrophic pond (meaning it gets warmer and turns green due to algal growth) where as an oligotrophic pond (clear and have fewer nutrients) will have different outputs or the species that live within it.
 Similarly the chickens we find in Austria will be different than those we find in tropical Australia.
 This has to do with breeding of temperature tolerances and often leads into color.
 Moreover, chickens that have been breed for egg production are usually big birds and have great scratching and foraging tendencies.
 However, they are usually not great mothers and if you want to raise your own young, inserting some Bantam chickens in will help with brooding process.
 Decisively you can’t put six bantam chickens into a chicken tractor and expect the same results as a six Rhode Island Reds.
 Thus by doing the research of functional analysis, a greater cultivated ecology (Permaculture site) will be created through a more diverse and complex food web.

 We must remember that Permaculture and the economy of business are not separate.
 We can gain more profitability in small businesses and clean up large businesses through embracing relative location.
 Below shows a graph of what the ZERI corporation was able to do with a brewing operation by matching inputs and outputs together.
 All the sudden with our food web being more complex, there is less waste and more products, employment, and ultimately profit being accrued.